louishenrifranc/Tensorflow-Cheatsheet/README.md

 Another way, of computing the moving variable, is to do in place in the graph, is to set ```updates_collections=None```.
 The trainable boolean can be a placeholder so that depending on the feeding dictionary, the computation in the batch norm layer will be different

-# Saving TfRecords and Load them with ```tf.data.Datasets```
+# Input data to the graph
-It is possible to load data directly from Numpy arrays.
+It is possible to load data directly from Numpy arrays using ```feed_dict```.
 However, it is the best practice to use protobuf tensor flow formats such as ```tf.Example``` or ```tf.SequenceExample```.
+It makes the model decouple from the data preprocessing.
-However, it is very verbose but allows reusability, and decouple model and data preprocessing.
+One drawback of this method, is that it is quite verbose.

 1. Create a function to transform a batch element to a ```SequenceExample```:
     ```python